andaqu/andaqu.github.io/index.md

 🍫 A hill I'd die on?
 Mint chocolate is humanity's greatest blunder.

 🌳 Living in Sweden for a couple of years made me realise how much I value proximity to nature.
 Nothing better than a walk in the woods to clear your head.

+🚵 I learnt how to ride a bike at the ripe age of 23.
+Never too late to learn!